 - Discovering Destiny: mp3 audio teaching series by Mike Parsons

 This post has again been drawn from material in session 2.

-All three ‘Destiny’ teaching series are also included in our self-paced online school, Engaging God (see top right).
+All three ‘Destiny’ teaching series are also included in our self-paced online resource, Engaging God (scroll down for more details)

 Other resources from Freedom ARC